 One-off event 500–800 chips Branded keepsake; fewer denominations

 Use our instant quote tool to see how unit pricing changes at your quantity — orders scale down in price per chip as volume increases.
+Custom poker chip volume pricing explains the ceramic and clay tier breakpoints with example totals.
+If several mates want to fund one set together, see custom poker chips group buy for splitting cost and spec before anyone fronts the invoice.

 Step 6: Set a Realistic Budget